 Do you want to write a masterpiece but the question has arisen: how to start a story?
 If your opening looks like “Long, long ago.” or “Once upon a time there lived.” it will sound similar to a standard beginning for most fairy tales.
 To stand out, try another phrase such as “there once was a woman.” or something like this.
 In writing it’s very important to grab the reader attention at a glance, from the first sentence.
 Initial reactions play a great role and impact on the reader’s intention to read the entire text.
 Most of the time, you won’t have more chances to attract the audience.

-Some writers take the background (origin) of their story for the opening while other storytellers go ahead of time (future) hinting at the plot (or even resolution) of their masterpiece.
+Some writers or essay writing services take the background (origin) of their story for the opening while other storytellers go ahead of time (future) hinting at the plot (or even resolution) of their masterpiece.
 However, you can start either way.
 Let’s overview some simple yet working ways to start a powerful essay.
 They will help you dive into your writing without excessive worry.